 No. BioGro certified farmers are serious commercial producers and produce a wide range of products.
 They are distinguished by how they manage their farms, not by the size of their farms or enterprises.
 Exports of organic produce from New Zealand is currently between $355 million dollars per year.
 The total New Zealand market is estimated to be $600 million*.

 BioGro certified farmers only avoid synthetic and soluble fertilisers.
 They are dedicated to building soil fertility and structure using only natural forms of fertilisers and other soil building practices.
 This generates soils with high nutrient and water-holding capacity and productivity.

 BioGro-certified farmers use compost, mineral fertilisers (lime, dolomite, ground phosphate rock) and liquid fertilisers (fish or seaweed-based) to maintain soil fertility.
 They do not apply synthetic fertilisers.

 using the best plant varieties and livestock breeds for organics;

 having a diversity of flora and fauna which maintains an ecological balance and encourages natural predators;

 using other biological controls such as pheromone mating disruption and bacterial preparations like Bacillus thuringiensis (Bt);

 applying a limited range of natural sprays such as pyrethrum;

-selecting livestock for disease resistance and using homeopathic remedies and other permitted treatments when required.
+selecting livestock for disease resistance and using treatments that adhere to the organic standards.